- How is acute myeloid leukemia treated?

 - Remission induction (often just called induction)

 - Consolidation (post-remission therapy)

 In some cases, people with AML may have very high numbers of leukemia cells in their blood when they are diagnosed, which can cause problems with normal circulation.
-Chemo may not lower the number of cells until a few days after the first dose.
+This is called leukostasis and was discussed in the section, “How is acute myeloid leukemia diagnosed?”
+Chemo may take a few days to lower the number of cells in the blood.
 In the meantime, leukapheresis (sometimes just called pheresis) may be used before chemo.
-For this procedure, the patient's blood is passed through a special machine that removes white blood cells (including leukemia cells) and returns the rest of the blood cells and plasma to the patient.
-Two IV lines are required -- the blood is removed through one IV, and then is returned to the body through the other IV.
-Sometimes, a single large catheter is placed in the neck or under the collar bone for the pheresis -- instead of using IV lines in the arms.
+For this procedure, the patient’s blood is passed through a special machine that removes white blood cells (including leukemia cells) and returns the rest of the blood cells and plasma to the patient.
+Two IV lines are required – the blood is removed through one IV, and then is returned to the patient through the other IV.
+Sometimes, a single large catheter is placed in the neck or under the collar bone for the pheresis – instead of using IV lines in the arms.
 This type of catheter is called a central line and has both IVs built in.
 This treatment lowers blood counts right away.
 The effect is only for a short time, but it may help until the chemo has a chance to work.